ErnestL/Interview-Challenges/Vehicle-Positions/README.md

   * Add code to time execution of the content of the _main()_ function with millisecond accuracy.
 This includes reading of the file.
   * You are allowed to use any means possible to speed up execution - this is not limited to code/algorithm optimization.

+## Minimum acceptance criteria:
+ * Your solution should correctly identify the position IDs of the closest positions
+ * Your solution should find the position IDs in under 500ms when run on our benchmark PC: 1.9GHz, Turbo 4.8Ghz, 4 Cores, 8 Threads
+ * You are allowed 3 submission attempts

+## Fast track acceptance criteria:
+ * Your solution should correctly identify the position IDs of the closest positions
+ * Your solution should find the position IDs in under 80ms when run on our benchmark PC: 1.9GHz, Turbo 4.8Ghz, 4 Cores, 8 Threads
+ * You are allowed 1 submission attempts

 ## How to submit your solution
  * Create a __PRIVATE__ repository on Github (free)            <--- Very important: Ensure that the repository is __PRIVATE__
  * Update the README.md file: